tdwg/website/content/pages/conferences/2022/index.md

 ### Benefits of being a TDWG member

 Individual TDWG members and up to five representatives from [member institutions](https://www.tdwg.org/about/membership/#institutional%20members%202022_1) enjoy a discounted normal registration.
 Not yet a member?
 [Become an individual member](https://zohosecurepay.com/checkout/wc9vqum-8am1lyxy1fswt/Individual-TDWG-Membership) or update your membership before registering for TDWG 2022.
 All current members (or the primary contact for institutional members) should have received an email (in early May) with discount codes.
 Members should know their code before registering.

+## Schedule

+The conference will take place 17–21 October with full days of events starting at 9 AM ([UTC+3; EEST](https://www.timeanddate.com/worldclock/converter.html?iso=20221017T060000&p1=238)) running until 6 PM in Sofia, Bulgaria.
+A Welcome Reception will be held Sunday 16 October from 5–7 PM.

+**A detailed schedule is under development and expected to be released in the week of 12 September.**

+### Presentation information

+**Update** Just added are more [detailed instructions](./presentation-info) for preparing for your presentation at TDWG 2022 as well as instructions for moderators and session organizers. **Deadlines for uploading content for virtual speakers (26 September) as well as virtual poster presenters (7 October)** are included.

+## Working Sessions

+Working sessions of the TDWG Interest Groups, Task groups, and Functional Subcommittees will be held separately after the conference.
+Details TBD.
+There may be time at the conference for some IG/TG meetings depending on program space.

 ## Abstracts